influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently_encountered_issues.md

 ✨`X-Influxdb-Version: 1.0.0`✨
 `Date: Fri, 04 Mar 2016 19:23:08 GMT`

+If authentication is enabled you will need to use `https` in the URL.

 * Check the text that appears when you [launch](/influxdb/v1.0/tools/shell/) the CLI:

 `Connected to http://localhost:8086`✨`version 1.0.0`✨